 Joe Alton, M.D. aka Dr. Bones

-A special thanks to all our readers for keeping our 2nd edition of “The Survival Medicine Handbook” at #1 on Amazon in the category of Survival Skills since June!
+A special thanks to all our readers for keeping our 2nd edition of “The Survival Medicine Handbook” at #1 on Amazon in various categories for years now (updated 2020)!
 To check it out, here’s the link…